AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 ```

-is much nicer to write than
+seems rather nicer than the alternative

 ```
-dataFoo a b whereFoo::TF1 a ~#TF2 b =>Foo a b
+dataFoo a b whereFoo::!(TF1 a :~:TF2 b)->Foo a b
 ```

-If the former adds extra junk that seems sad.
+Do such constraints just pile on extra junk?

 ### Strictness